lawsus/virtual-py/README.md

     python bot/main.py
     ```

-2. Invite the bot to your Discord server and start using it!
+2. Invite the bot to your Discord server and start using it !

 ## Usage